NovelVox partners with Zoom to offer a True Integrated Contact Center Experience across all the Verticals

-To speed up response times across all channels, integrate agent desktops with your organization’s CRM.
+To speed up response times across all channels, integrate unified agent desktops with your organization’s CRM.
 When agents have a single interface to access customer data and communicate with customers, they can speed up case resolution.

 Average handle time (AHT) is the total duration of one customer transaction.
 It includes talk time, hold time, and any follow-up tasks involved in the transaction.